What it Takes to

 All applicants must answer the following question in less than one page.

 ● What makes you an exceptional candidate for advocating for health and wellness in a High School setting?
 Please include specific examples of mentoring, leadership, and health education and youth engagement in your background.

-● Applications will not be considered without completion of all (3) sections appropriately.
+Applications will not be considered without completion of the resume and cover letter.